NVIDIA/TensorRT-Incubator/tripy/CONTRIBUTING.md

 >		maintained indefinitely and may be redistributed consistent with
 >		this project or the open source license(s) involved.

+### Tests

+Almost any change you make will require you to add tests or modify existing ones.
+For details on tests, see [the tests README](./tests/README.md).

+### Documentation

+If you add or modify any public-facing interfaces, you should also update the documentation accordingly.
+For details on the public documentation, see [the documentation README](./docs/README.md).

+### Coding Guidelines

+We do not have a specific coding style at the moment.
+However, we recommend contributors to follow consistent coding style with the existing codebase and refer to [PEP8 style guide](https://peps.python.org/pep-0008/).

+Python files are formatted using the [`black` formatter](https://black.readthedocs.io/en/stable/).

 ### Use custom MLIR-TensorRT with Tripy
 Tripy depends on [MLIR-TensorRT](../mlir-tensorrt/README.md) for compilation and execution.